What is the legal foundation and nature of the Inquiry?

-- Phase 1, currently underway, is an investigative and research phase.
-In this phase the Commissioner and his team will undertake research, review various reports and literature related to the issues, and interview individuals and organizations with potentially relevant information.
+- Phase 1, an investigative and research phase, is underway.
+In Phase 1, the Commissioner and his team are researching and reviewing various reports and literature related to the issues, and interviewing individuals and organizations with potentially relevant information.

 - An interim report addressing progress and next steps will be submitted to the Minister of Energy by January 31, 2020.

 - Phase 2 is based on the information gathered during Phase 1, and may include public hearings.
 Relevant details will be published on this website after the filing of the interim report.